Learn About Spotted Lanternflies

 What should I do if I find spotted lanternflies?

-Finding spotted lanternfly egg masses before they hatch is your best defense against infestations.
+• Egg masses: Finding spotted lanternfly egg masses before they hatch is your best defense against infestations.
 If you spot egg masses, Penn State Extension recommends that you scrape them into a ziplock bag with the edge of a credit card and then pour rubbing alcohol in to effectively kill the unborn larvae.
-Watch the video below for step by step instructions.

-If you find spotted lanternflies, squash them immediately.
+• Adults and nymphs: If you find spotted lanternflies, squash them immediately.
 They are not known to bite, so you are not in any imminent danger when coming into contact with spotted lanternflies.
+Just squash them!
+Many municipalities even host squashing parties to make a bigger dent in the problem.